barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 - **Coinbase**, for a very small amount of cryptocurrency.

-- **Funding Circle**, for an innovative finance ISA.
-I'm phasing this out, selling off my investments and transferring the money into my S&S ISA.

 For credit cards I use:

 - **American Express**, for a cashback card.
 There is a small annual fee (£25), but my annual cashback covers that.

-Almost all of my spending goes on the Amex card, with that paid off every month from the Nationwide Flexdirect.
+Almost all of my spending goes on the Amex card, with that paid off in full every month from the Nationwide account.

 Chart of accounts